All eyes on the Patent Law Treaty — April 2019

 View as PDF (PDF: 2.56 MB; 1 page)

-The Patent Office is continuing to work on its preparations toward the accession to the PLT.
+The Patent Office is continuing to work on its preparations toward the new Patent Rules.
 We anticipate the coming into force of the new Patent Rules to be in the fall of 2019.

 Working toward the accession: Computer systems testing